Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Experimental Results and Discussions

 \subsection{NN Robustness Comparisons}

-For robustness comparisons, we first verify and compare the robustness of the \textsf{sparsemax}-based ATN and the \textsf{ReLU}-based MLP of similar sizes, which have recorded 98.31\% and 97.46\% in accuracy for classification in Section~\ref{subsec:accuracy_benchmark}\footnote{Verifying the MLP follows similar steps in Section~\ref{sec:methodology} except that the encoding is relatively more straightforward and can be solved by Mixed Integer Linear Programming (MILP).}.
+For robustness comparisons, we first verify and compare the robustness of the aforementioned Sparsemax-based Transformer and the similar-sized ReLU-based MLP.
+They respectively achieve 98.31\% and 97.46\% in accuracy for classification in Section~\ref{subsec:accuracy_benchmark}\footnote{Verifying the MLP follows similar steps in Section~\ref{sec:methodology} except that the encoding is relatively simple and can be solved by Mixed Integer Linear Programming (MILP).}.
 We set $\epsilon=0.03$ and $p=1$ for the admissible $\ell_p$-ball\footnote{The admissible perturbation region can be derived from input feature values analytically for better physical interpretability.
 For example, we can set $\epsilon$ as the normalized value of ego car lateral acceleration, considering it a decisive feature for LDW.
 Perturbations in this context can stem from sensor noises or hardware faults.
-Lastly, the binary features (i.e., lane existence) are not perturbed.} and enable IA-$\sigma$+RP-\textit{0.01} from the previous section during verification.
-We collect results from 60 random data points (on which both the ATN and MLP predict correctly before perturbation) and plot the robustness comparison diagram in Fig.~\ref{fig:performance}.
-We first observe that the data samples are relatively distributed across the upper and lower triangles.
-In addition, a dense cluster is lying in the upper left corner, indicating that the MLP demonstrates a much larger resilience than the ATN for a significant portion of the data.
+The binary features are not perturbed.} and enable IA-$\sigma$+RP-\textit{0.01} from the previous section during verification.
+We collect results from 60 random data points (on which the Transformer and MLP predict correctly before perturbation) and plot the robustness comparison diagram in Fig.~\ref{fig:performance}.
+Overall, excluding 2 points where they draw, the Transformer is more robust than the MLP on 26 points yet less robust on 32.
+The result shows that the Transformer is not necessarily more robust despite the higher accuracy.

-We further train and verify the robustness of five ATNs and five MLPs, each on 20 data points, giving 100 samples for each NN type.
-For faster verification, we set $\epsilon=0.01$ as the threshold for being robust and surprisingly find that all MLPs are verified robust on all data points.
-In contrast, the ATNs are verified robust on 69 data points and have a mean robustness value of $0.0041$ (excluding the robust ones).
-The finding is opposed to the observations made by some related work on vision tasks~\cite{bhojanapalli2021understanding,shao2021adversarial}.
-It is, therefore, believed that NNs generally perform differently in diverse domain tasks.
-As a result, it is necessary to conduct thorough studies and give rigorous guarantees on NN accuracy and robustness before deploying NN-based applications.
+We further train and verify the robustness of five Transformers and five MLPs, each on 20 data points, giving 100 samples for each NN type.
+For faster verification, we set $\epsilon=0.01$ as the threshold for being robust and surprisingly find that the MLPs are verified robust on all data points.
+In contrast, the Transformers are verified robust on 69 data points and have a mean robustness value of $0.0041$ (excluding the robust ones).
+Our finding is a counterexample to several testing results on vision tasks, which suggest that Transformers are generally more robust~\cite{bhojanapalli2021understanding,shao2021adversarial}.
+Accordingly, it is believed that NNs may perform differently in diverse domain tasks, and it is vital to rigorously evaluate both accuracy and robustness before deploying NN-based applications.